skypilot-org/skypilot/docs/source/running-jobs/environment-variables.rst

 Environment variables are a powerful way to pass configuration and secrets to your tasks.
 There are two types of environment variables in SkyPilot:

-- :ref:`User-specified environment variables <user-specified-env-vars>`: Passed by users to tasks, for secrets and arguments.
+- :ref:`User-specified environment variables <user-specified-env-vars>`: Passed by users to tasks, useful for secrets and configurations.
-- :ref:`SkyPilot environment variables <sky-env-vars>`: Predefined by SkyPilot with information about the cluster and task.
+- :ref:`SkyPilot environment variables <sky-env-vars>`: Predefined by SkyPilot with information about the current cluster and task.

 .. _user-specified-env-vars: